zhao-wenjian/TicTacToe/README.md

 # Game specification:
 #   First：
-    user should select the game mode between [Man VS Man] and [Man VS AI],if not select,alert message will show.
+    user should select the game mode between [Man VS Man] and [Man VS AI],if not select, alert message will show.
 #   Second:
     game start,one box only can set chass once,if play the chass at same box over and over again, will show the message alert user to select another empty box